“The story of a demanding boss and the woman who loves his demands.”

 The Script to Screen series is proud to celebrate the 10th anniversary of Secretary (2002) with a screening of the film, followed by a Q&A with Screenwriter Erin Cressida Wilson.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Screenwriter Erin Cressida Wilson

 Erin Cressida Wilson is a playwright, screenwriter, professor, and author.
 She is known most prominently for her debut film, Secretary (2002), which she adapted from a Mary Gaitskill short story.
 It won her the Independent Spirit Award for Best First Screenplay.
 She also wrote the screenplay for the 2006 film Fur: An Imaginary Portrait of Diane Arbus, and has authored dozens of plays and short works.
 Wilson has also taught as an instructor in various university film depratments, including Brown University, Duke University, and University of California Santa Barbara.

 Wilson’s most current film in progress, mystery thriller drama The Girl on the Train, features various well-known actors such as Emily Blunt, Lisa Kudrow, Laura Prepon, and Luke Evans.
 The film is set to make its debut in fall of 2016.